kreuzwerker/terraform-provider-docker/docs/resources/image.md

 Required:

 - `context` (String) Value to specify the build context.
 Currently, only a `PATH` context is supported.
 You can use the helper function '${path.cwd}/context-dir'.
+This always refers to the local working directory, even when building images on remote hosts.
 Please see https://docs.docker.com/build/building/context/ for more information about build contexts.

 Optional: